Wagner College

-Wagner College is a private liberal arts college in Staten Island, New York City.
-Founded in 1883 and with an enrollment of approximately 2,200 students, Wagner is known for its academic program, The Wagner Plan for the Practical Liberal Arts.
-It is accredited by the Middle States Commission on Higher Education.
+Wagner College is a private university in Staten Island, New York, United States.
+It was established in 1883 and, as of the 2023–2024 academic year, it enrolled approximately 1,932 students, including 1,592 undergraduates and 340 graduates.
+Its theatre program consistently ranks among the top collegiate programs and was awarded the #2 spot in The Princeton Review's 2025 rankings.
+Additionally, Wagner offers strong academic programs in nursing and business.
+The institution is accredited by the Middle States Commission on Higher Education.

 History

 Wagner College was founded in 1883 in Rochester, New York, as the Lutheran Proseminary of Rochester.
 Its purpose was to prepare young men for admission to Lutheran seminaries and to ensure that they were sufficiently fluent in both English and German to minister to the large German immigrant community of that day.
 The school's six-year curriculum (covering the high-school and junior-college years) was modeled on the German gymnasium curriculum.
 In 1886, the school was renamed Wagner Memorial Lutheran College, after a building in Rochester was purchased for its use by John G. Wagner in memory of his son.